NoviceCoder2/Task_3/README.md

 5. Property Type and Room Analysis:
 - Analyse the distribution of property types and room types.
 - Explore trends in the popularity of specific accommodation setups.

+General overview of the steps you would take to create the project:

+Data Import: In Power BI Desktop, you import your dataset from various sources such as Excel files, databases, or online services.

+Data Transformation: You perform data cleaning, shaping, and transformation using Power Query Editor within Power BI Desktop to prepare your data for analysis.

+Data Modeling: You create relationships between different tables if necessary and define measures and calculated columns using DAX (Data Analysis Expressions) language.

+Visualization: You create visualizations (e.g., charts, graphs, maps) based on your data and arrange them on report pages to tell a story or convey insights.

+Interactivity: You add slicers, filters, and drill-through features to make your report interactive and allow users to explore the data.

+Formatting: You format your visuals, adjust colors, fonts, and layout to make your report visually appealing and easy to understand.

+Testing and Iteration: You review and test your report to ensure it accurately reflects your data and meets the project objectives.
+You may need to iterate on the design and functionality based on feedback.

+Deployment: Once your report is complete, you publish it to the Power BI service or export it as a PBIX file for sharing with stakeholders.